eduardo-ocampo/Astrodynamics/Classical_Orbital_Elements/Integrals_Of_Motion.md

 \varepsilon = \frac{v^2}{2} - \frac{\mu}{r} = Constant
 :::

-This form of the Energy Equation is know for deriving the Vis-Viva Equation in Astrodynamics.
-(Since equal we can set equal to other points in traject for example va/ra = vp/rp energies) The Vis-Viva equation relates the...
-Talk more about this and introduce the Vis-Viva Equation
+This form of the specific energy is know as the vis-viva equation in Astrodynamics.
+Specific energy does not change as a function of time, thus it is considered an Integral of Motion.
+Note the scalar values and that $\mu$ is the gravitational constant for the Two-Body Problem.

-Properites of Specific Energy:
+**Properites of Specific Energy:**

 :::{math}
 :label: eq:raan_cases